2haloes/Electron-Stream-Player/README.md

 The MPL sits well with me, mixing some GPL with some weaker licenses.

-MPL requires modifications to be shared as well as source code to be provided
+MPL requires modifications to be shared as well as source code of the MPL licensed files to be provided

-But it also allows this to be a part of larger works without a web of issues
+But it also allows this to be a part of larger works under a different license as long as the MPL files are offered under MPL as well